spcourse/python/en/installing/computer/index.md

     echo 'conda activate progLab' >> ~/.bashrc

 Now restart your terminal, and check whether it starts into the `progLab` environment.
 If not, please contact one of the TA's or teachers of this course.

+### Checking `checkpy` and downloading tests

+To help you verify whether a program functions in compliance with the specifications of an assignment, we have written a program of our own called **checkpy**.
+This program was installed in our environment in the previous steps.
+In addition to `checkpy` we also need the tests that correspond to the assignments that you'll have to make.
+These tests can be downloaded by executing the following command in the terminal:

+	checkpy -d uva-sp/sp1

+To test whether your installation of `checkpy` was successful, you can test `hello.py`.
+If you haven't written that program yet, check out the introductory video above.
+Then execute the following command:

+	checkpy hello

+Is everything okay and do you only see happy smileys?
+That means you've done a-okay, and that you've met our requirements for the assignment!
+Should there still be some sad smileys, no worries!
+Carefully examine your code and verify it with each of the specifications.
+And don't forget you can always send us an email if you're stuck.